 How is the response measured?
 It should be a number, but a clear

 Quality requirements are categorized into eight different characteristics as standardized in ISO 25010.

-Imagine yourself being a tester of APPUiO Cloud and you would like to do a quality examination.
+Imagine yourself being a tester of a VSHN product, and you would like to do a quality examination.
 How would you test and verify the requirements?
 Writing down those requirements in form of scenarios help to make them measurable or verifiable.